luxo-ai/breakjs/README.md

 **Notes:**
 - Compiling using `tsc` generates JS that works correctly.
-- Compiling to modern JS generates code that works correctly.
+- Compiling to modern JS (with microbundle) generates code that works correctly.